 Often times in a split family dynamic, there are various roles that contribute to conflict when addressing the different parenting techniques.
 This is compounded when there are one or even two additional “parenting” figures that interact with the children on a regular basis.

-Communication is integral to making sure that everyone that is a parental figure in a child’s life is on the same page on all issues.
+Communication is integral to making sure that every one that is a parental figure in a child’s life is on the same page on all issues.
 Blended families can be a gift to a child and it often opens the child up to other cultures as well as other points of view.
-Everyone should keep focus on what is best for the child and always placing the child’s needs at the center of any topic.
+Everyone should keep focused on what is best for the child and always placing the child’s needs at the center of any topic.

 Need help with communication?
 Download the coParenter App today and talk to one of our coParenting Professional through our on-demand GetHelp feature.